napari/napari/docs/explanations/rendering.md

 | 5Hz       | 200          | Unusable        |

 Aside from the average framerate if napari renders even a single frame slowly or has a pattern of slow and fast frames is can be annoying.
-People have coined the term [janky](http://jankfree.org/) to describe applications that have framerate irregularity.
-We want napari's average framerate to be high but we also want prefer a consistent framerate to one that's all over the map.
+People use the term [janky](http://jankfree.org/) to describe applications that have framerate irregularity.
+We want napari's average framerate to be high but we also want a consistent framerate.

 # Array-like Interface

-Napari renders data out of an "array-like" interface, which is any object that presents an interface compatible with `numpy`'s slicing syntax.
-This is a powerful abstraction because almost anything could present an array-like interface.
-However this flexibility is a huge challenge for napari.
-Many "large image viewers" are tightly integrated with a specific file format.
-In contrast we'd like napari to work with basically any source of data.
+Napari renders data out of an "array-like" interface.
+This means napari accepts any object that can take `numpy`'s slicing syntax.
+This is a powerful abstraction because almost anything could present this type of interface, but the flexibility creates a huge challenge for napari since it needs to work with basically any source of data.

-With **Dask** or custom code it's possible an array access results in disk or network IO.
+With **Dask** or custom code it's possible an array access will result in disk or network IO.
 It's even possible the data does not exist at all and it will be computed on-the-fly.
-In this case the user's code is doing the computation and we have no control or visibility into what it's doing or how long it will take.
+In this case the user's code is doing the computation and napari has no control or visibility into the computation or how long it will take.

 In #845 the array access leads to loading data from disk or over the network.
 In
 #1320 the array access leads to a machine learning calculation with Torch.
 In
 #1300 the problem is different.
 There the data is already entirely in memory,
-but it's not chunked, so currently we transfer 100's of MB to the card in one shot which block the UI.
-We can't have huge monolithic arrays of data in the napari.
+but it's not chunked.
+Today that means we transfer 100's of MB to the card in one shot and this blocks the UI.
+We can't allow huge monolithic arrays of data in napari.
 Everything must be broken down into reasonably sized chunks.

 # Requirements

 To met our goal of never blocking the UI we need to satisfy two requirements:

-1. Always break data into small chunks.
-Exact size TBD.
+1. Always break data into chunks.
+The exact maximum chunk size is TBD.
 2. Never call `asarray` on user data from the GUI thread since we don't know what it will do or how long it will take.